oTheAnalyst/oTheAnalyst/README.md

 🔭 I'm currently working as a Data Analyst.

-🌱 I’m currently learning a lot about R, VIM, SQL, reproducibility, automation, and machine learning
+🌱 I’m currently learning a lot about R, VIM, SQL, Nixos & Nix, reproducibility, automation, and machine learning